Hope College Data & Information Overview

-How Much Money Do Hope Graduates Make?students who graduate with a bachelor's degree from Hope make about $46,200 a year during their first few years of employment after graduation.
-This is good news for future Hope graduates since it is 16% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Hope Graduates Make?bachelor's degree recipients from Hope make around $46,200 per year during the early years of their employment.
+That's great news for Hope students since it is 16% more than the average college graduate's salary of $39,802 per year.

 Location of Hope College

 |Address:||100 E. 8Th Street, Suite 260, Holland, MI 49422-9000|